How Do Bongs Work, and How Do You Use One?

 How Do Bongs Work?

-Although there are different designs of bongs, all of them generally work the same way and do the same thing.
+Although there are different designs of bongs, they all generally work the same way and do the same thing.
 They filter and cool the cannabis smoke before it goes into your lungs.

-As we’ve already seen, bongs have bowls for holding dry marijuana flowers.
+As we’ve already seen, bongs have bowls for holding dry marijuana flower.
 When you light the cannabis, it burns and produces smoke.
-As you inhale, the water bubbles, and the smoke rises through the chamber and into your mouth and lungs.
+As you inhale, the water bubbles and the smoke rises through the chamber and into your mouth and lungs.

 Essentially, bongs allow you to smoke a lot of weed at once and thus get bigger hits of THC at one time.